-During the month of April, Black Lawrence Press authors Charlotte Pence, Cynthia Manick, and Michele Battiste are on board to critique poetry manuscripts; and they are accepting everything from individual poems to full-length manuscripts.
+During the month of November, Black Lawrence Press author Michele Battiste is on board to critique poetry manuscripts; and she is accepting everything from individual poems to full-length manuscripts.
 The fees and parameters for each of these categories is as follows:

 All manuscripts should be formatted in 12-point font.

-The deadline to submit work for this consultation program is April 30.
-The consultants will complete their work and respond to all participants by May 31.
+The deadline to submit work for this consultation program is November 30.
+Michele will complete her work and respond to all participants by December 31.

 Space in this program is limited, so please be sure to submit your work soon!